-Aspiring teachers can provide critical support for our kids
+Aspiring teachers can provide critical support for students

 Note: For more on these ideas, see Deans for Impact’s COVID-19 policy recommendations.